Geocene/plumerator/README.md

 > Open terminal
 > cntrl-C

+To add/remove instruments (for program development):
+> Check 'comport_dict' in data.py

 Spins up GUI and pulls data from serial ports to a multiprocessing queue.
 Data is displayed in real time across the GUI plots.